HL7/VhDir/pages/_includes/ehr-intro.md

 * `ehr.version` - indicates the version of the EHR product
 * `ehr.certificationEdition` - indicates whether the product has been certified, and to which certification edition
 * `ehr.patientAccess` - indicates whether the EHR product provides capabilities to support patient engagement
+* `ehr.certificationID` - A unique ID assigned by the ONC-authorized certification body (ONC-ACB) certifying the EHR product

 Users should refer to the [ONC Certified Health IT Product List (CHPL)](https://chpl.healthit.gov/#/search) for further guidance on describing the developer, product, and version of an EHR.